FunEditor: Achieving Complex Image Edits via Function Aggregation with Diffusion Models: Experiments

 \subsubsection{Datasets}

-The COCOEE dataset is an editing benchmark compiled by \citet{yang2022paint}, featuring 3,500 images manually selected from the MSCOCO (Microsoft Common Objects in Context) \cite{lin2014microsoft} validation set.
-A human operator used the Segment Anything model \cite{kirillov2023segment} to extract segments from a random subset of COCOEE, identifying suitable objects and assigning diff vectors to specify their new locations, resulting in a benchmark of 100 images with corresponding masks and diff vectors for object movement tasks.
-In addition to our annotated COCOEE dataset, \citet{wang2024repositioning} released the ReS dataset, comprising 100 pairs of real-world images that present challenging cases of object movement.
+The COCOEE dataset, compiled by \citet{yang2022paint}, features 3,500 images manually selected from the MSCOCO (Microsoft Common Objects in Context) \cite{lin2014microsoft} validation set.
+A human operator used the Segment Anything model \cite{kirillov2023segment} to extract segments and assign diff vectors, resulting in a benchmark of 100 images with corresponding masks and diff vectors for object movement tasks. \citet{wang2024repositioning} also released the ReS dataset, comprising 100 pairs of real-world images that present challenging cases of object movement.
 The details of the training datasets for atomic edits can be found in the appendix.